Integrable dynamics in projective geometry via dimers and triple crossing diagram maps on the cylinder: The cluster integrable system

-Since elementary transformations are local, they do not change homology classes of zig-zag paths, and therefore the Newton polygon.
-Gluing the Poisson affine varieties $\mathcal L_\Gamma$ for all $\Gamma$ minimal with $N(\Gamma)=N$ using these Poisson birational maps, we obtain the Poisson space $\mathcal X_N$ called the \textit{dimer cluster Poisson variety} associated to $N$. $\mathcal X_N$ is a cluster Poisson variety as defined by Fock and Goncharov \cite{FG}, and will be the phase space of the dimer integrable system.
+Elementary transformations do not change homology classes of zig-zag paths, and therefore the Newton polygon.
+Gluing the Poisson affine varieties $\mathcal L_\Gamma$ for all $\Gamma$ minimal with $N(\Gamma)=N$ using these Poisson birational maps, we obtain the Poisson space $\mathcal X_N$ called the \emph{dimer cluster Poisson variety} associated to $N$. $\mathcal X_N$ is a cluster Poisson variety as defined by Fock and Goncharov \cite{FG}, and will be the phase space of the cluster integrable system. {Each $\mathcal L_\Gamma$ such that $\Gamma$ is minimal with $N(\Gamma)=N$ is Zariski-dense inside $\mathcal X_N$.}